 If your motorcycle is stolen with no insurance that covers theft, the insurance company is under no obligation to pay you anything.
 To ensure you get paid for your stolen bike, you must have theft coverage that applies to you and not a third party.

 In addition, if the blue book value of the motorcycle were less than the deductible, then the insurance company would not pay any money for that either.
 So, you should read your policy carefully and talk to your insurance agent to see if you qualify for a motorcycle stolen insurance payout.

 What if Stolen Bike is Recovered After Settlement?

 If the insurance company has paid you for the loss of your motorcycle, then they own the motorcycle.
 This means that if your motorcycle is recovered after the settlement has been made, they own it.

 In most cases, the insurance company will have an auction to sell off motorcycles or vehicles that have been recovered in this fashion.
-This means that you can buy back your old motorcycle if you desire and quite possibly for less than what the insurance company paid.
+This means you can buy back your old motorcycle if desired and possibly for less than the insurance company paid.
 However, since it is an auction, there is no guarantee that it will sell for less than what you received from the insurance company.

 So, if your motorcycle is stolen, you should call the authorities first and then your insurance company.
-This will provide you with the directions needed to file a claim on your stolen motorcycle.
+This will give you the directions needed to file a claim on your stolen motorcycle.